Unboxed-Software/solana-course/content/token22-metadata.md

 ## 3. Call Create NFT Function

-Let's put everything together in `src/index.ts`.
+We have everything we need, let's put everything together in `src/index.ts`.

-Now go back to `src/index.ts`, first you will have to import the function `createNFTWithEmbeddedMetadata` from the file we just created.
+Go back to `src/index.ts`, and import the function `createNFTWithEmbeddedMetadata` from the file we just created.

 ```ts
 import createNFTWithEmbeddedMetadata from './nft-with-embedded-metadata';
 ```